circus-tent/circus/docs/source/index.rst

   Circus also provides ways to get status updates via one time polls on a req/rep channel, so you can get your information without having to subscribe to a stream.
-The :ref:`circusctl` command provided in Circus is a client of that channel.
+The :ref:`cli` command provided in Circus is a client of that channel.

   See :ref:`examples`.